Are you planning to visit Panama? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Panama.

 Electricity in Panama

-In Panama the power plugs and sockets are of type A and B. The standard voltage is 110 V and the standard frequency is 60 Hz.
+In Panama the power plug sockets are of type A and B. The standard voltage is 110 V and the frequency is 60 Hz.

 Power plug adapter needed in Panama?